alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

 {{ example({ group: "patterns", item: "complete-multiple-tasks", example: "default", html: true, nunjucks: true, open: false }) }}

-Complete multiple tasks pages use a [task list component](/components/task-list) for each group of tasks on the page.
+Complete multiple tasks pages use a [Task list component](/components/task-list) for each group of tasks on the page.

 ## When to use this pattern